-3.5 INSTALL SEAT RETAINING ROD (Standard Seat) or SEAT (Suspension Seat)
+3.5 INSTALL SEAT RETAINING ROD.

-3.5.1 For all units with a standard seat.
-Tilt seat up.
-Remove 5/16" nyloc nut from bolt attaching seat retaining rod to seat frame.
+3.5.1 Tilt seat up.
+Remove 5/16" nylock nut from bolt attaching seat retaining rod to seat frame.
 Remove ignition keys attached to bolt.
-Remove retaining rod from seat and insert the "L" shaped end of the rod into the hole directly above the left-side hydraulic pump mounting hardware (the "L" must be positioned to the right).
-Position the seat retaining rod to the outside of the mounting tab on the seat frame and secure with 5/16"x 1" bolt and nut.
+Remove retaining rod from seat and insert the "L" shaped end of the rod into the hole directly above the left-side hydraulic pump (the "L" must be positioned to the left or pointing up).
+Position the seat retaining rod to the outside of the mounting tab on the seat frame and secure with 5/16" x 1" bolt and nyloc nut.
 Tighten until snug, then loosen just enough so the rod pivots freely.